horychen/horychen.github.io/_posts/2019-07-01-Voltage_Rating_Number_Turns.md

 - -57.8252, 12.7074
 - -37.76, 7.3315

 This gives an area of 152.2 mm^2.
+Since we use a two layer short pitched (coil pitch is 75% of pole pitch) winding, the area for one phase conductors is only $\frac{152.2}{2}~{\rm mm^2}$.
+About short pitching, for a two pole motor, a coil pitch down to 70% can be used, as suggested by Prof. Pyrhonen in his book.

 ![1562043757081](/assets/images/1562043757081.png)

 According to [this site](https://www.engineeringtoolbox.com/awg-wire-gauge-d_731.html), a gauge 20 and 21 wire has a diameter of 0.81 mm and 0.72 mm, respectively.
 The corresponding area is 0.52 mm^2 and 0.42 mm^2.
-However, the actual space a wire takes in theory depends on the what **circular packing** strategy you are using.
+However, the actual space a wire occupies in theory depends on the what **circular packing** strategy you are using.
 We should now make some conservative estimation/predictions,

-- using the fill factor, which gives $0.45 \times 152.2 {\rm~mm^2} / 0.52 {\rm~mm^2} = 68.5 {\rm~mm^2} / 0.52 {\rm~mm^2} \approx 132$.
+- using the fill factor, which gives $0.45 \times \frac{152.2}{2} {\rm~mm^2} / 0.52 {\rm~mm^2} = 34.25 {\rm~mm^2} / 0.52 {\rm~mm^2} \approx 66$.
-- or assuming the wire takes space as a square wire of $0.656~{\rm mm^2}$, which gives $152.2/0.656=232$.
+- or assuming the wire takes space as a square wire of $0.656~{\rm mm^2}$, which gives $\frac{152.2}{2}/0.656=116$.

-As a result, we will use 4 strands in hand, so that there will be $z_Q\times 4=144$ strands in one slot.
+As a result, we will use 2 strands in hand, so that there will be $z_Q\times 2=72$ strands in the upper/lower layer of one slot.

-Now I can wind the stator winding using the specifications, $z_Q=36$, 4 strands in hand, gauge 20 wire.
+Finally, I can wind the stator winding using the specifications, $z_Q=36$, 2 strands in hand, gauge 20 wire.
 There will be 4 coils (i.e., 8 terminals) for me to connect to the torque inverter and suspension inverter.

+Another take-away is about scaling.
+People say that the rotatory machine is easily scaled, compared to linear machine or axial flux machine.
+However, one thing these people do not tell you or even know is that you have to reconfigure your winding after you change your stack length.
+The reason is simple.
+By changing the stack length, your air gap surface area is changed and your flux linkage and back emf will also vary.
+As a result, $N$ and $z_Q$ must be changed accordingly.